Archive for Leadership Encouragement – Page 5

 Ten Realities of Ministry with a Church

 by Jim Martin 1.
 Over-functioning is very tiring and usually results in other people under-functioning.
 2. I have often worried too much about others and some imaginary future crisis.
 Each day has enough challenges.
-3. Sometimes I have felt too responsible for another’s life instead of focusing on the responsibilities that I really do […]
+3. Sometimes I have felt too responsible for another’s life instead of focusing on the responsibilities that I really […]

 Reframing “Opportunity” in the Interim Season (part 4 – conclusion)